Wasabi Furikake Japanese Rice Seasoning Review

 It should be noted that this product does contain soy, sesame, and wheat, thus making it a possible allergen for people with those common allergies.
 The common belief is that furikake, as we now know it, is a derivative of a very similar product developed in the late 1910s by a Japanese pharmacist with the idea that it could serve as a calcium and nutritional boost for the Japanese population.
 It was commonly advertised as a good source of both protein and calcium.

-Initially, furikake and was considered a luxury food.
+Initially, furikake and was considered a luxury food in Japanese markets.
 Something that could only be purchased and used by those who were wealthy.
 However, by 1950, it was produced for mass distribution to help combat widespread malnourishment.
 After a series of iterations and evolutions, we have what everyone recognizes as the popular furikake that is used to give excellent flavor to commonly consumed foods.
 It is used on almost any dish and can be put on most foods.

 Furikake is traditionally brightly colored, and is made up mostly of flakes.
 This makes it easily recognizable when sprinkled on top of white rice.
 It can also be sprinkled on noodles, salads, and vegetables.
 The serving size of this product is one tablespoon, which is approximately how much one would use to flavor their rice or other dishes.
 All furikake adds a unique and delightful flavor to any dish.
 However, this particular product has a great wasabi flavored feature that is sure to be enjoyed by anyone who loves having an extra kick to their food.
 This wasabi flavored product means it pairs very well with anything you would eat normally with wasabi, such as sushi or even potato chips.
 Your days of eating bland white rice can end today.